SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ## Modifying or upgrading a Deployment

-To upgrade/modify the message broker deployment, make the required modifications to the chart in setting the different parameters or creating an upgrade `<values-file>` YAML file.
-When passing multiple `-f <values-file>` to Helm, the override priority will be given to the last (right-most) file specified.
+Use the `helm upgrade` command to upgrade/modify the message broker deployment: request the required modifications to the chart in passing the the new/changed parameters or creating an upgrade `<values-file>` YAML file.
+When chaining multiple `-f <values-file>` to Helm, the override priority will be given to the last (right-most) file specified.

+#### Upgrade example

 To **upgrade** the version of the message broker running within a Kubernetes cluster:

 - Add the new version of the message broker to your container registry, then
 - Either:
-  - Set the new image in the Helm upgrade command:
+  * Set the new image in the Helm upgrade command:
 ```bash
 helm upgrade my-release solacecharts/pubsubplus \
   --set image.repository=<repo>/<project>/solace-pubsub-standard \
         image.tag=NEW.VERSION.XXXXX \
         image.pullPolicy=IfNotPresent
 ```
-  - Or create a simple `upgrade.yaml` file and use that to upgrade the release:
+  * Or create a simple `upgrade.yaml` file and use that to upgrade the release:
 ```bash
 tee ./upgrade.yaml <<-EOF   # create upgrade file with following contents:
 image: